 The community outreach program provides Innovation in Teaching Education Grants to support innovation and learning in classrooms across California’s grape growing regions.
-Grants will be awarded to elementary, junior high and high school educators for innovative classroom projects in the areas of agriculture, art, California history, health, math, and science.
+Grants are awarded to elementary, junior high and high school educators for innovative classroom projects in the areas of agriculture, art, California history, health, math, and science.

-Ag Scholarships are available to students from the Coachella and San Joaquin Valleys who are pursuing four-year degrees in the study of agriculture at a California college or university.
-Ag Scholarship applications are available here.
+Agricultural Scholarships are available to students from the Coachella and San Joaquin valleys who are pursuing four-year degrees in the study of agriculture at a California college or university.

-Field Worker Scholarships are available to students from the Coachella and San Joaquin Valleys whose parents are employees of grape growers or shippers.
+Field Worker Scholarships are available to students from the Coachella and San Joaquin valleys whose parents are employees of grape growers or shippers.
 Two-year and four-year scholarships are available for students to attend California colleges or universities.
-Field Worker applications are available here.

 California’s table grape growers support teachers and students in the classroom by providing lesson plans for teachers, activities for students, grape history, coloring sheets and printed materials such as stickers, posters and recipe cards.

-If you have any questions or would like more information, feel free to email the commission at firstname.lastname@example.org or call 559.447.8350.
+For questions or requests for more information, email the commission at email@example.com or call 559.447.8350.